-2.)
-Configure OpenCV with OpenNI support by setting WITH\OPENNI flag in CMake.
+- 2. Configure OpenCV with OpenNI support by setting texttt{WITH_OPENNI} flag in CMake.
 If OpenNI is found in default install folders OpenCV will be built with OpenNI library regardless of whether PrimeSensor Module is found or not.
-If PrimeSensor Module was not found the user get warning about this in CMake log.
-OpenCV is compiled with OpenNI library even though PrimeSensor Module was not detected, but VideoCapture object can not grab the data from Kinect sensor in
+If PrimeSensor Module was not found you will get a warning in CMake log.
+Without PrimeSensor module OpenCV will be successfully compiled with OpenNI library, but VideoCapture object will not grab data from Kinect sensor. - 3.
+Build OpenCV.